sayeemabdullah/CSS-Cribsheet/README.md

 ```
 This code is just a sample so that we can have an idea and most of the things are self-explanatory.
+If you don't have a backend you can use https://formspree.io to send email and other form services.

 ___